Mary Grey, Countess of Kent: Suo jure peerage

-Following her marriage Mary was created, at her father's request, suo jure Baroness Lucas of Crudwell on 7 May 1663.
+On 5 June 1663, according to the request of John Lucas, 1st Baron Lucas of Shenfield, father of the Countess of Kent, Mary was created suo jure Baroness Lucas of Crudwell by Charles II of England in the Peerage of England.
 This new creation was granted a special remainder to Mary's heirs male by her husband Anthony Grey, 11th Earl of Kent, and failing which, to her heirs female without division.
 This was a unique remainder for the English peerage as it can not fall into abeyance between female co-heiresses but is inherited by the senior co-heiress alone.

 Death and succession

-Mary, Countess of Kent and Baroness Lucas, died in November 1700 and was succeeded in the barony by her eldest son Henry Grey, 1st Duke of Kent, who in August 1702 also succeeded his father as 12th Earl of Kent and was created Duke of Kent on 28 April 1710.
+Mary Lucas, Countess of Kent and Baroness Lucas, died on 1 November 1702 and was succeeded in the barony by her eldest son Henry Grey, who in 19 August 1702 also succeeded his father as 12th Earl of Kent and was created Duke of Kent on 28 April 1710.
+Mary and her husband was buried at Flitton.